-The Competency Assessment System (CAS) report provides an indication of John Example's potential and behaviour in terms of competencies essential to the chosen job profile.
-The scores in this report are based on his responses to the HFMtalentindex personality measurement: a questionnaire, specifically designed to analyse relevant personality traits.
-The personality traits measured provide insight into the personal character traits responsible for John Example's behaviour.
-Based on these character traits, it is possible to make an assessment of the kind of behaviour he will display and his potential for developing himself in these competencies.
+The Select provides an overview of John Example's qualities.
+The scores in this report are based on his responses to the HFMtalentindex personality measurement, the Complete Intelligence Test ('VIT') and the HFMtalentindex motivations test; questionnaires specifically designed to analyse relevant personality traits, intelligence and motivations.
+Based on the results of these questionnaires, it is possible to make an assessment of the kind of behaviour John Example is likely to display, and of his potential for developing himself in the selected competencies.